art-aliu/Project_work/README.md

 - this could have been done by being more creative with the use of bootstrap
 > Use famous football imagery to add an extra dimension to the app by making it more aesthetically pleasing

+## Acknowledgements

+- Credit to w3schools for their basic navbar HTML code utilising CSS provided by Bootstrap3.
+- Thanks to Earl Gray for his high quality teaching